-Do you own a historic property in the Town of Framingham?Are you looking to do some historically-sensitive work on your property, but don't know where to start?
+Do you own a historic property in the City of Framingham?Are you looking to do some historically-sensitive work on your property, but don't know where to start?

 A collection of resources about performing rehabilitation work on historic buildings can be found on the Resources page.
 You can also contact C&ED Staff to discuss any issues or questions you might have.

-The Historical Commission was created by a vote of Town Meeting in April, 1969 and oversees most preservation efforts in town.
+The Historical Commission was created by a vote of Town Meeting in April, 1969 and oversees most preservation efforts in the city.
 Their main activities include implementing the demolition delay bylaw and promoting Framingham's history.
-The HC has also worked to assemble the Cultural Resources Inventory, which lists all historically significant buildings, objects, and landscapes in Town.
+The HC has also worked to assemble the Cultural Resources Inventory, which lists all historically significant buildings, objects, and landscapes in the City.

 Historic District Commission

 The Historic District Commission was created alongside Framingham's first local historic district - the Centre Common Historic District - at the 1978 Annual Town Meeting.
-The Centre Common Historic District has been expanded several times since then and two new districts have been created: the Jonathon Maynard Historic District and the Sarah Clayes House Historic District.
-The HDC reviews changes to properties within these districts.
+The City currently has five local historic districts protecting 84 properties significant for their architecture or place in Framingham’s history.